-In 2021, as in the previous year, in view of the ongoing COVID-19 pandemic, employers and employees responded to the recommendations issued by the Health Ministry and adapted their activities to the COVID-19 spread prevention requirements.
+In 2021, as in the previous year, in view of the ongoing COVID-19 pandemic, employers and employees responded to the recommendations issued by the National Health Organisation and to country-specific requirements by adapting their activities to the COVID-19 spread prevention measures.

-Given the significant impact of the pandemic on employee matters, this section provides an overview of the precautions taken by the Company.
+Given the significant impact of the pandemic on employee matters, this section provides an overview of the precautions taken by the Group.

-Last year, the internal communication of the Management Board to the employees and MGM, designed to keep them informed about the pandemic situation in Poland and its impact on the organisation of the Company's activities, was continued.
-The previous year's rules concerning separation of employees into the Office Zone and Production Zone (including entrance and exit designation), electronic document circulation, employee transport arrangements (including compliance with the Health Ministry's requirement concerning the number of people carried in company cars), testing of employees returning from business trips or intending to participate in departmental team building activities, temperature screening at the office building situated at Zachodnia street, and completion of health surveys by visitors to SECO/WARWICK S.A. and their accompanying persons were maintained.
+Last year, internal communication was maintained to keep the Group companies informed about the evolving pandemic situation in the countries where the companies are based and about the pandemic's impact on the organisation of the Group's activities.
+The previous year's rules concerning separation of employees into the Office Zone and Production Zone (including entrance and exit designation), electronic document circulation, employee transport arrangements, testing of employees returning from business trips or intending to participate in departmental team building activities, temperature screening and completion of health surveys by visitors and their accompanying persons were maintained.
 Furthermore, in periods of high infection rates, employees who were able to work remotely were requested to work from home.

-Biosecurity measures remain in place on the premises of SECO/WARWICK.
-Additionally, employees are provided with hand and surface sanitisers and those going on a business trip receive an additional disinfection kit.
-These and other measures taken by the Company, in many cases even stricter than those imposed by the state administration, help the Company to effectively deal with the difficult situation and protect the health of its employees and jobs while remaining economically viable.
+Biosecurity measures remain in place on the premises of the SECO/WARWICK Group companies.
+Additionally, employees are provided with hand and surface sanitisers.
+These and other measures taken by the Group, in many cases even stricter than those imposed by the state administration, helped the Group companies to successfully deal with the difficult situation and protect the health of their employees and jobs while remaining economically viable.